 [_] Meet with committee to defend thesis proposal and confirm that breadth and communications skills requirements are met by May 15

 [_] Form Due: 4.
 ADVISER’S REPORT ON MASTER’S PROPOSAL DEFENSE FORM

 [_] Register for 9 to 12 credits before classes begin; most or all of these credits can be GEOG 600/610

-[_] Meet with committee by October 15, discuss summer’s research, and plan crucial dates for thesis completion
+[_] Meet with committee in Year 2, discuss summer’s research, and plan crucial dates for thesis completion

 [_] Form Due: 5.
 ADVISER’S REPORT ON MASTER’S PROGRAM COMMITTEE SECOND-YEAR MEETING FORM